ursulagraber/ursu-playground/_posts/2021-03-12-en-Woman_Hood.md

     id: 523942516
 ---

 A dance performance solo in four images about extraordinary and idiosyncratic female personalities, the feminine and masculine.
-The attempt to create a feminist foundation on stage.
+An attempt to create a feminist foundation on stage.

 *#feminism #idiosyncratic #femininity #masculinity #struggle #crazy #female army #kinect camera #live projection #sign language #inclusion #medea #solo #anger #emotion #vulnerability*